Avnet/RASynBoard-Out-of-Box-Demo/docs/addTempHumiditySensor.md

 ![](./assets/images/addSensor06.jpg "")

-Your SCI4 configuration should should look like this . . .
+Your SCI4 configuration should look like this . . .

 ![](./assets/images/addSensor09.jpg "")